Fight Traffic Ticket in MainePage OverviewSUMMARY: How to Fight a Maine Traffic Ticket

 - Look into hiring a traffic ticket attorney to help you navigate the Maine traffic court system.

-- Judge finds you not guilty.
+- Judge finds you "not guilty."
 You still must pay court and, if applicable, legal fees.

 Pleading Guilty or No Contest

-Pleading guilty or no contest (nolo contendre), means you are waiving your right to a trial by judge.
+In Maine, pleading "guilty" or "no contest" (nolo contendere) means you are waiving your right to a trial by judge.
 Submitting your payment to Maine's Violations Bureau constitutes a "guilty" plea.

 - After the State finishes, you will then present your case by presenting witnesses and, if you so choose, testifying yourself.

 - Once you finish, the judge will issue a verdict.

 - If you disagree with the decision, you can issue an appeal.